Prag8855/aab/content/docs/ertragsvorschau.md

 **[How to apply for a freelance visa ➞](/guides/how-to-get-a-german-freelance-visa)**

-This is the official template from [Berlin.de](https://service.berlin.de/dienstleistung/305249/).
+This is the official template.
 You can use your own template, but some *[[Ausländerbehörde]]* employees prefer the official template.

+## Download the Ertragsvorschau template

+{% include "blocks/_downloadDocuments.html"%}

+The original template is on [Berlin.de](https://service.berlin.de/dienstleistung/305249/).

 ## How to fill the revenue forecast